TBeijen/tbnl-hugo/content/post/2022-12-23-the-mysterious-case-of-the-missing-ecr-image.md

 As expected, tags are added to the existing image, and the resulting `imagePushedAt` of `v4` is actually older than that of `v3`.

-#### Bonus: It's all about the local cache
+### Bonus: It's all about the local cache

-It's good to understand that the only way this can happen is when local docker/podman hits a cached layer.
-When building from scratch, a different filesystem timestamp is bound to result in a different final checksum.
+It's good to understand that the only way this can happen is when docker/podman hits a cached layer.
+When building from scratch, a different filesystem timestamp is bound to result in a different final image checksum.

 ```
 # deleting cache